Go Back Go Back

 This comes to build on UNFPA’s interventions to promote gender equality and women’s empowerment in Egypt, and to provide prevention and protection for women and girls from all forms of violence through enhancing the capacity of relevant government entities, civil society, youth-led initiatives, and community members to prevent and respond to gender-based violence against women and girls.

-Dr. Maya Morsy said that the National Council for Women’s interest in this project comes to reflect the Egypt’s efforts to eliminate violence against women, and out of support for its objectives, which focus on two very important approaches: prevention and response.
+Dr. Maya Morsy said that the National Council for Women’s interest in this project "comes to reflect the Egypt’s efforts to eliminate violence against women, and out of support for its objectives, which focus on two very important approaches: prevention and response."

 “Harmful social norms perpetuate the normalization of violence against women and girls, that is why community mobilization is at the heart of our work to combat it,” Haddad said, “and this has to complemented with strong response and protection services to care for women subjected to violence.”